TheBill2001/qtcreator-discord-rich-presence-plugin/README.md

 ## 1. Installing

+Prebuilt plugin can be downloaded from the release page.
+On Linux, there are two packages.
+The portable one includes `discord_game_sdk.so` while the other does not.
+If your distro does not include Discord Game SDK in its repos, use the portable package.
+Packages of platforms other than Linux are always portable.

+Install the plugin by open Qt Creator's Plugins dialog, `Help > About Plugins > Install Plugin`.
+Then select the **unextracted** package.

+> **Note:** The plugin does not directly link with Discord Game SDK library but dynamically load via QLibrary.
+The Discord Game SDK library needs to be discoverable by QLibrary at system-specific library locations.
+Fallback location is right next to plugin library.

+## 2. Usage

+Discord needs to already be opened before this plugin is loaded.
+In case of Discord being opened after, reload the plugin via menu `Help > Reload Discord Rich Presence`.

-## 2. Building
+## 3. Building
-### 2.1 Requirement
+### 3.1 Requirement

+- Build tools:
+    - CMake >=3.24
+    - KDE Extra CMake Modules >=6.8.0

+- Build dependencies:
+    - Qt >=6.8.0 - Core, Qt 5 compatibility module (build only)
+    - Qt Creator development package

+- Runtime dependencies:
-This plugin requires [Discord Game SDK](https://dl-game-sdk.discordapp.net/3.2.1/discord_game_sdk.zip) and Qt Creator development package.
-For the SDK, you can download it from Discord, or install it from your distro repos.
-Additionally, Extra CMake Modules is required as a build-time dependency.
+    - This plugin requires [Discord Game SDK](https://dl-game-sdk.discordapp.net/3.2.1/discord_game_sdk.zip).
+You can download it from Discord, or install it from your distro repos.

-### 2.2 Installing dependencies
+### 3.2 Installing dependencies

 1. Arch Linux